henrik/octopress/README.markdown

 Octopress and its default theme are under the MIT license.

-Please don't steal my customized theme wholesale, but you can of course borrow bits and pieces.
-Not the pug graphic! :)
+I ask that you don't base your blog's design on mine, or use the distinctive custom year scrolling, since I like my blog to have an identity of its own.
+The default theme is great, though, and a great place to start on yours.

-Blog post contents are under plain old copyright; code is under MIT unless otherwise stated.
+The pug graphic is under copyright, as are blog post contents; code is under MIT unless otherwise stated.